wptrainingteam/learn-wp-content/tutorials/wp-rest-api-04-modifying-responses.md

 }
 ```

-If you test this out by creating a new book, and passing a value for the isbn field, you'll see the data being saved to the database in the post_meta table, but being displayed as a top level field in the REST API response.
+If you test this out by creating a new book, and passing a value for the isbn field, you'll see the data being saved to the database in the post_meta table, but is also displayed as a top level field in the REST API response.

 ## Including Schema